-Prior to October 2020, as a company we had no involvement with or control over the preclinical and early clinical research and development of our product candidates.
+Prior to October 2020, we had no involvement with or control over the preclinical and early clinical research and development of our product candidates.
 We have relied on third parties, including Arena, to have conducted such research and development in accordance with the applicable protocol, legal, regulatory and scientific standards prior to the in-licensing of our product candidates.
 If the research and development processes or the results of the development programs prior to the in-licensing of our product candidates prove to be unreliable, this could result in increased costs and delays in the development of our product candidates, which could adversely affect any future revenue from these product candidates.

-We have licensed our product candidates from Arena.
-The fields of the licenses for these products contain certain restrictions.
-For example, the field of license for LP659 is for limited selected CNS indications and other neurological indications that Arena consents to include in the license, which consent shall not be unreasonably withheld.
-By way of another example, the field of license for LP143 and certain other licensed compounds is for CNS indications.
-If we make a request to expand the field of our license to include additional indications that we determine are advantageous or necessary for us to develop a licensed compound, Arena may not agree.
-This could have an adverse impact on our ability to develop our product candidates and could limit the ability to commercialize our product candidates.
+We have licensed our product candidates from Arena, which has been acquired by Pfizer.
+The fields of the licenses for these product candidates contain certain restrictions.
+For example, the field of license for LP659 is for developmental, degenerative and autoimmune disease, disorders or conditions of the CNS or peripheral nervous system.
+We also rely on Arena to help protect the intellectual property rights relating to our licensed product candidates.
+The scope of our license or Arena's failure to cooperate with us to protect our intellectual property could have an adverse impact on our ability to develop our product candidates and could limit our ability to successfully commercialize our product candidates.

 We may also acquire or in-license additional product candidates for preclinical or clinical development in the future as we continue to build our pipeline.
-The risks associated with acquiring or in-licensing current or future product candidates could result in delays in the commencement or completion of our preclinical studies and clinical trials, if ever, and our ability to generate revenues from our product candidates may be delayed.
+The risks associated with acquiring or in-licensing current or future product candidates could result in delays in the commencement or completion of our research and development, prevent or impede our commercialization, and adversely affect or delay our ability to generate revenues from our product candidates.